Former Johnnies' star quarterback Jackson Erdmann working toward NFL dream with Minnesota Pro Day appearance

 "It was a great learning experience for me.
 I was able to develop a lot, too," he said.

-Erdmann was also able to throw to first-round hopeful Rashood Bateman during Thursday’s Pro Day.
+Erdmann was also able to throw to first-round hopeful Rashod Bateman during Thursday’s Pro Day.

 "We’ve thrown this past summer and fall a little bit together.
 So we have that chemistry," he said.
 "We have a great relationship.
 He’s a great person, we get along well … We were on the same page for a lot of [the day].
 I thought we were clicking pretty well for the Pro Day, so that was exciting."